Dogger Bank: Trawling and protected areas

-Wind farm and wind power hub
+Wind farms and wind power hub

+Offshore wind farms

-The Dogger Bank was selected for offshore wind farms because it is far away from shore, avoiding complaints about the visual impact of wind turbines.
-Yet, the water is shallow enough for traditional fixed-foundation wind turbine designs.
+The Dogger Bank was selected for offshore wind farm development because it is far away from shore - ensuring high winds and avoiding complaints about the visual impact of wind turbines – yet the water is shallow enough to be ideal for traditional fixed-foundation wind turbine designs.
+The scale of the Dogger Bank also gives the potential for large quantities of generating capacity and the associated economies of scale.

-Fixed-foundation wind turbines are economically limited to maximum water depths of 40 to 50 m; at greater water depths new floating wind turbine designs are required, which currently cost significantly more to build.

-In January 2010, a licence to develop a wind farm on Dogger Bank was granted to Forewind Ltd, a consortium of developers.
-Projected initially to generate up to 9 gigawatts of power as part of a planned nine zone project of 32 gigawatts, the plan was later scaled down to a 7.2-gigawatt installation in agreement with the area's owner Crown Estates.

-Construction was scheduled to start around 2014 at the earliest but has been repeatedly postponed.
+Between 2010 and 2024, the United Kingdom's Crown Estate granted leases for seven offshore wind farms to be developed on the Dogger Bank, in a series of licensing rounds.
+By 2021 the first four of these projects had begun construction, with the first three expected to be fully operational by 2026.
+In 2026, two of the remaining projects were awarded subsidy contracts by the British government and are expected to begin operating in the early 2030s.

+Between these seven projects, the Dogger Bank will be one of the largest offshore wind developments in the world.
+With a potential installed capacity of over nine gigawatts, it could represent around 8% of Britain's total electricity generating capacity at the time of construction.

+Wind power hub

 Dutch, German, and Danish electrical grid operators are cooperating in a project to build a North Sea Wind Power Hub complex on one or more artificial islands to be constructed on Dogger Bank as part of a European system for sustainable electricity.
 At the North Seas Energy Forum in Brussels on 23 March 2017, Energinet.dk will sign a contract to work with the German and Dutch branches of TenneT; after that, a feasibility study will be produced.